 Subsequently, they can also utilize the tagging and scoring system from sCRM tools to automate the lead scoring process, segmenting users from marketing-qualified leads to sales-qualified leads.
 From here, more direct interactions on other channels (i.e. emails, meetings, phone calls, etc.) can take over to move the sales process along.

-To sum up, B2B companies can make the most of marketing automation and social CRM to "establish a good record and nurture leads for future opportunities", which may not necessarily convert on WeChat.
+To sum up, B2B companies can make the most of Marketing Automation and Social CRM in China to "establish a good record and nurture leads for future opportunities", which may not necessarily convert on WeChat.

 As many FMCG brands work with third-party distributors (B2B2C) who then sell to consumers, they do not have a lot of information on the end users.
 For example, beverage products have to go through several levels of distributors before reaching the final buyers.